 We are hyped that you are thinking of coming to join us at Sea Change.
+The 2018 edition (No.3) will run on Friday 24th and Saturday 25th August.
 We've put together some information about how it all works and a little bit of info about us.
 We are the people who run The Drift Record Shop.
 Sea Change is our annual end-of-Summer party where we invite down our most favourite music makers, artists, writers and friends and take over the town on the August Bank Holiday weekend.

 Your weekend wristband gains you access into all of the shows and talks.
 The capacities vary from the ample to the intimate, so there will be queuing and there will be 'one in, one out' on some of the shows.
-Based on the 2016 event this is however very minimal and everybody rotated venue to venue and saw a very full program of music.
+Based on the 2016/2017 events this is however very minimal and everybody rotated venue to venue and saw a very full program of music.

-Totnes in on the main railway line from London Paddington and from Bristol Temple Meads.
+Totnes is on the main railway line from London Paddington and from Bristol Temple Meads.
 The station is a five minute walk from the High Street.
 If you are flying, Bristol airport is the closest main airport and is just over 90 miles away.
 If you are driving Totnes is on the A38.
-This is off the M5 traveling south.
+This is off the M5 travelling south.

 Scroll down for accommodation options.